 A jury found May 7 that Mountain View, California-based Google, owner of the world’s most-popular search engine, infringed Oracle’s copyrights when it developed Android software for mobile devices yet deadlocked on whether the copying was “fair use.”
 That denied Oracle the ability to seek as much as $1 billion in damages from the search engine company.
 The jury found May 23 that Google didn’t infringe two Oracle patents.

 The case is Oracle v.
 Google, 10-3561, U.S. District Court, Northern District of California (San Francisco).

 Apple Witness Claims Samsung Abused Its ‘Monopoly’ Over Patents

-Samsung Electronics Co. used “monopoly power” to make exorbitant licensing demands of Apple Inc. (AAPL) over two patents the South Korean company accuses the iPhone maker of infringing, a witness told a jury.
+Samsung Electronics Co. used “monopoly power” to make exorbitant licensing demands of Apple Inc. (AAPL:US) over two patents the South Korean company accuses the iPhone maker of infringing, a witness told a jury.

 Janusz Ordover, a New York University economics professor, said Samsung “distorted” the process through which a standard- setting body in Europe set industry requirements based on its wireless-technology patents.
 Ordover testified Aug.
 17 at the end of a three-week-long intellectual-property trial in San Jose, California.

 Ordover, hired by Apple as an expert witness, said Samsung “acted in a way that evidences it has gained monopoly power by making licensing demands to Apple that are inconsistent” with reduced licensing rates required of patents used by the European Telecommunications Standards Institute to set technological requirements.